CelliesProjects/ESP32_VS1053_Stream/README.md

 Set a callback on the end-of-file.
 Also called if a stream or file times out/errors.

-You can use this function for coding a playlist.
+You can use the eof callback to code a playlist.
-Use `connectToHost()` or `connectToFile()` inside this function to start the next item.
+Use `connectToHost()` or `connectToFile()` inside the eof callback to start the next item.
 ```c++
 void clearEofCB();
 ```